 Please note the following changes to the 1995 UC Berkeley policy:

 - As of August 24, 2012, the Public Health Service (PHS) FCOI policy is separate and distinct from that of the National Science Foundation (NSF).
 This policy now applies to NSF only.

-- An NSF Financial Disclosure Form, completed and signed by each member of the research team who meets the federal definition of investigator, is submitted with the proposal to the Sponsored Projects Office.
+- NSF and Other Non-PHS Federal Financial Disclosure procedures are followed by each member of the research team who meets the federal definition of investigator, when the proposal is submitted to the Sponsored Projects Office.

 - If the financial interests may reasonably be expected to have a direct and significant effect on the design, conduct, or reporting of the project, the disclosure will be referred to the standing Conflict of Interest Committee.

 - Berkeley campus procedures have been reviewed by the Committee on Research and the Conflict of Interest Committee.
-If you have questions about implementation here at Berkeley, please contact Jyl Baldwin, Coordinator for the Conflict of Interest Committe at 510/642-8110 or firstname.lastname@example.org.
+If you have questions about implementation here at Berkeley, please contact Alaisha Hellman, Coordinator for the Conflict of Interest Committee Coordinator, 510/642-0122, firstname.lastname@example.org or email@example.com.